apache/horaedb-docs/docs/src/en/ecosystem/influxdb.md

 Post payload is in [InfluxDB line protocol](https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_reference/) format.

-Measurement will be mapped to table in CeresDB, and it will be created automatically in first write(Note: The default TTL is 7d, and data written beyond the current cycle will be discarded).
+Measurement will be mapped to table in CeresDB, and it will be created automatically in first write(Note: The default TTL is 7d, and points written exceed TTL will be discarded directly).

 For example, when inserting data above, table below will be automatically created in CeresDB: